 Generally, the study revealed that seven out of 10 citizens (71 percent) say that all things considered, they are happy with their lives in Kenya and, one in 20 (five per cent) say they are unhappy, and one in four (24 percent) that they are neither happy nor unhappy.

-The study also revealed some peculiar findings; where for instance 16.75 of those interviewed think it’s justifiable for a man to beat his wife while 11% of women do not have a problem being battered by their husbands.
+The study also revealed some peculiar findings; where for instance 16.75 of those interviewed think it’s justifiable for a man to beat his wife while 11% of women do not have a problem being beaten by their husbands.

 In addition, 70 percent of Kenyans would not be happy living next to people who consume large amounts of alcohol while 87 percent of would have an issue with living next to drug addicts, and 90% have a problem with homosexuals.